 1. Do: Find your Yoda

 Every new teacher could use some tips from someone who’s seen and heard it all.
 Not only might a seasoned teacher have advice on how to manage your classroom, they might have some slam dunk lesson plans for you as well.
 If you don’t find a match at your school, find a virtual Yoda.
-Start participating and asking questions on sites like MusicTeachersHelper, NAfME’s Forums, or on the GuitarEduNet forum.
+Start participating and asking questions on sites like MusicTeachersHelper, NAfME’s Forums, or on other guitar forums.
 If the question is guitar specific, reach out to Glen McCarthy – one of our trusted TGW Clinicians.
 Glen can’t help himself when it comes to talking about classroom guitar.

 2. Don’t: Try to be buddies with your students